tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 Some tools, like the Tor Browser Bundle, come as a single downloadable and installable package.
 Setup and containing everything needed to use the Tor network and be anonymous.

-Almost any network tool or application that can be configure to use a SOCKS proxy can be setup to use the Tor network service.
+Almost any network tool or application that can be configured to use a SOCKS proxy can be setup to use the Tor network service.

 ### Purpose of this Report